lit/lit/packages/reactive-element/README.md

 A simple low level base class for creating fast, lightweight web components.

-## About this release

-This is a stable release of `@lit/reactive-element` 1.0.0 (part of the Lit 2.0 release).
-If upgrading from previous versions of `UpdatingElement`, please see the [Upgrade Guide](https://lit.dev/docs/releases/upgrade/).

 ## Documentation

 Full documentation is available at [lit.dev](https://lit.dev/docs/api/ReactiveElement/).